 NOTE 4: It is expected that the UPF deployment ensures that the dynamic value for the CN PDB is not larger than the static value for the CN PDB.
 This avoids that the functionality that is based on the 5G-AN PDB (e.g. MDBV, NG-RAN scheduler) has to handle an unexpected value.

-The dynamic value for the CN PDB of a Delay-critical GBR 5QI may be configured in the network in two ways:
+The dynamic value for the CN PDB may be configured in the network in two ways:

 - Configured in each NG-RAN node, based on a variety of inputs such as different IP address(es) or TEID range of UPF terminating the N3 tunnel and based on different combinations of PSA UPF to NG-RAN under consideration of any potential I-UPF, etc;